ait-testbed/attackmate/docs/source/playbook/commands/regex.rst

    match is stored in a list or in a list of tuples the variablename will be numbered by the index.
 For examle: "$MATCH_0_0" for the first element in the first occurance.
+   If the regex-command does not match, no output variable will be set!

    .. note::